ArincDemirel/ArincDemirel/README.md

-- 👋 Hi, I’m @ArincDemirel
+- 👋 Hi, I’m Arinc Demirel
 - 👀 I’m interested in wireless communications and python coding.
 - 🌱 I’m currently learning data structures in python and machine learning applications in data science fields.
 - 📫 How to reach me www.linkedin.com/in/arincdemirel/?locale=en_US